Gnkgo/summaries/computer-networks/cn_summary.md

 - Duplication
 - Corruption

-### Goals of reliable tranfer
+### Goals of reliable transfer
 - Correctness: ensure data is delivered, in order, and untouched
 - Fairness: play well with concurrent communications
 - Timeliness: minimize time until data is transferred
 - Efficiency: optimal use of bandwidth
-- Cannot guarante 100% correct packet order and packet integrity but corruption can often be detected using checksums and the correct oder can be reconstructed through the equence numbers in packet headers.
+- Cannot guarantee 100% correct packet order and packet integrity but corruption can often be detected using checksums and the correct oder can be reconstructed through the sequence numbers in packet headers.
 Note that a packet, and thus its content, checksum, and sequence number, could be corrupted in such a way that it still looks like a valid packet.
-However, in practice and assuming that there is no malicious entity in the nework, this is highly unlikely to happen.
+However, in practice and assuming that there is no malicious entity in the network, this is highly unlikely to happen.

 ### Advantages of using unreliable transport protocol?
 - Better performance/less overhead